Table of Contents

 Review user accounts for any unfamiliar or unauthorized users and delete them immediately.
 Update your administrative credentials with a strong, unique password, and consider implementing two-factor authentication for added security.

-More About Cache ensures visitors receive your website’s most recent version and helps remove any cached malicious content.
+Cleaning the cache ensures visitors receive your website’s most recent version and helps remove any cached malicious content.
 This step helps prevent visitors from being exposed to harmful redirects or spammy content.

 Inform Google about the changes you’ve made to your website by updating your Google Search Console profile.
 This ensures that Google indexes the clean version of your site and removes any penalties or warnings associated with the hack.
 Failure to do so may result in continued issues with your website’s search engine visibility.